DaffaAhmadSM/DaffaAhmadSM/README.md

 ### 👋 Hello, I'm Daffa' Ahmad!

 I'm a passionate web developer focused on building clean, efficient, and user-friendly web applications.
-With a solid background in both frontend and backend technologies, I enjoy bringing ideas to life from concept to deployment.
+With a solid background in both frontend and backend development, I enjoy bringing ideas from concept to deployment.

 ---